koordinates/dojo/trunk/docscripts/README.txt

 "docSearch":
 	publisher: any widget or code that wishes to search for documents
 	subscriber: dojo.doc
+	messsage: {
+		searchKey: id of the docSearch request,
-	messsage: string containing function to search for
+		string containing function to search for
-	returns: int representing the searchKey that will be returned by docResults
+	}

 "docResults":
 	publisher: dojo.doc